filakhtov/gentoo-use-docs/sys-libs/libblockdev.md

 Pass the `--enable-tests` option to the configure script.
 Execute the `make check` command after the main build is completed to run a test suite provided with the source code.
 This will extend a build time.

 This flag should normally be disabled, it is mainly used by the Gentoo team, testers and developers.

+### vdo
+Pass the `--with-vdo` option to the configure script.
+Build and install the `libbd_vdo` library - a `libblockdev` plugin that provides an ability to operate on VDO (Virtual Data Optimizer) compressed volumes, including parsing information, creating, removing, activating and deactivating volumes, changing compression and deduplication status, etc.

+This flag should normally be disabled, and should only be enabled if there is an explicit need to manipulate VDO volumes.